The Best Breweries, Brew Pubs and Craft Beer Bars in Toronto (Updated 2025)

 img_20160423_195219

-Burdock is another newcomer to the west and it’s really grabbing people’s attention.
+Burdock is a favourite of ours for both the beer AND the food.
 One half of their establishment is focused on music while the other is very much beer and food based.

 Blood Brothers